AshEunoia/eunoia-english-orthorgraphy/README.md

 I don't like the way English is currently spelt, so here I have created a version that in my opinion is an improvement.
 Critique will be met with consideration since I'm not an expert!

-## Trivia

-- In EEO there are 24 consonants, and 20 vowels, for a total of 44 sounds that are explicitly represented.
-  - Currently in English there are just as many sounds, depending on the dialect, but they are ***not*** explicitly represented.
-In fact there are a significant number sounds that don't have characters at all, including 15 of the 20 vowels, such as /ə/, the most common vowel in English.
-- The current English alphabet has 48 letters, including capitals, but not including letters that have diacritics such as in 'cliché'.
-EEO has 31 letters.

 ## Principles

 - Consistency is king.